7 Things You Can Do to Keep Your Pet Allergies in Check

 Hilary Weaver, senior editor at The Wildest, started taking allergy shots in December 2021, after learning that she had an allergy to her dogs’ dander.
 “My allergist and I talked through a plan, and he started me out on an incredibly low dose,” she says.
 “I’ve been slowly building up from there.”

 While she didn’t notice a difference in her symptoms right away, after about eight months on immunotherapy, Weaver saw a huge improvement in her allergy.

 “I have far fewer ‘bad days’ than before I started the shots,” she says.
-“I will say that I’ve combined the shots with general maintenance around my allergies: vacuuming on a schedule with a quality vacuum, washing my bedding in hot water more frequently, sleeping in a dog-free room when needed, and drying my clothes with pet hair-removing dryer sheets.”
+“I will say that I’ve combined the shots with general maintenance around my allergies: vacuuming on a schedule with a quality vacuum, washing my bedding in hot water more frequently, and sleeping in a dog-free room when needed.

 When it comes to battling your pet allergy, you’re likely going to need to take a multi-part approach.
 Your combo of solutions will need to be specific to you, but ditching quality time with your pet does not need to be one of them.

 3 Natural Remedies for Your Dog’s Dry Winter Skin

 Spoiler: They’re probably already in your pantry.

 Why Is Your Dog Obsessed With Licking Their Paws?